axelmotyka/adventcalendar/src/main/java/week02/README.md

  * Every exercise use the previous solution, so copy your implementation from one exercise to the next one.
  * Use `RacingGame` as the operational class through all exercises.
 That means we handle all racing stuff from this class.
  * Consider class `Vehicle` and `Driver` to be 'immutable'.
- * Driver's starting number and vehicle's number has to be unique.
+ * Driver's starting number and name has to be unique.
- * One driver can drive only one vehicle.`
+ * One driver can drive only one vehicle.
  * One vehicle can be driven by only one driver.
  * Implement useful Getter and Setter methods.